jordibernandi/warehouse_system/README.md

-# MERN Shopping List
+# Warehouse System

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Developed a system to manage a company's warehouse operations for stock monitoring.

 ## Quick Start